MicrosoftDocs/azure-stack-docs/azure-stack/user/emergency-vm-access.md

 The first step for the user is to request VM console access via PowerShell.
 The request provides consent and allows the operator with additional information to connect to the virtual machine via its console.
 Console access doesn't depend on network connectivity and uses a data channel of the hypervisor.

-It is important to note that the operator can only authenticate to the operating system running inside the VM if the credentials are known.
+The operator can only authenticate to the operating system running inside the VM if the credentials are known.
 At that point, the operator can also share screens with the user and resolve the issue together to restore network connectivity.

 > [!IMPORTANT]
 > For VMs running Windows Server, the EVA feature is limited to computers running with a graphical user interface (GUI).
 For Windows Server, the core operating system doesn't support on-screen keyboard functionality.
 Since you cannot send the **Ctrl+Alt+Del** key combination as input, you can't sign in to a core server, even though you can connect to its console.
 If you need to address an issue with the Windows core OS, please engage Microsoft support to provide console access from an unlocked PEP.